ModelingSimulation/TeachingWriting2020/schedule.md

     * Conclusions (maybe)

 ### Materials
 * [Handout 8 (Writing)](Resources/handout8.pdf).
-Edit this excerpt from a draft of "Sticky-sphere clusters", by Miranda Holmes-Cerfon, _Annual Reviews of Condensed Matter Physics_, 2017.
+Contains an excerpt from a draft of "Sticky-sphere clusters", by Miranda Holmes-Cerfon, _Annual Reviews of Condensed Matter Physics_, 2017, for you to edit.
 The published article is [here](Resources/HolmesCerfon_ARCMP2017.pdf).
 * [Slides, class 10](Resources/slides-class10.pdf) TO BE POSTED